Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 Connect the VCK190 board serial console to your computer (USBC port 8):

-1. Install the FTDI VCP drivers if prompted (https://ftdichip.com/drivers/vcp-drivers).
+1. Install the FTDI VCP drivers, if prompted (https://ftdichip.com/drivers/vcp-drivers).
 2. In Windows Device Manager, expand the section "Ports (COM & LPT) and observe three new USB serial ports that belong to the VCK190 board.
-3. Note the number of the very first COM port, for example `COM10`.
+3. Note the number of the first COM port, for example `COM10`.
 4. Run PuTTY and open the noted serial port with speed set to 115200.